-The Windsor & Maidenhead Symphony Orchestra was founded in 1972 as a group of amateur musicians supporting many local productions of light opera and musicals as well as giving concerts in its own right.
-Since then, the orchestra has grown in size and status and expanded its repertoire to include staples of the classical and contemporary repertoire.
+The Windsor & Maidenhead Symphony Orchestra was founded in 1972 as a group of amateur musicians who played for local productions of light opera and musicals, as well as giving concerts in its own right.
+Since then, the orchestra has grown in size and status and expanded its repertoire to cover a broad range of great masterpieces of the classical and contemporary repertoire.

 Today, we are composed of around 50 semi-professional and high-standard amateur musicians.
-Under the guidance of our Music Director, Leon Gee, the orchestra has broadened its horizons further to embrace many of the more challenging works written for large symphonic orchestras.
-Each year we present three exciting programmes of music at local venues including Eton College School Hall.
-A recent highlight was our performance of Stravinsky’s The Rite of Spring in 2013, its centenary year.
+Under the guidance of our Music Director, Leon Gee, the orchestra has broadened its horizons to embrace many of the more challenging works written for large symphony orchestra.
+Each year we present at least three exciting programmes of music at local venues.
+Recent highlights include performances of Beethoven's Ninth Symphony, Strauss's Alpine Symphony, Janácek's Sinfonietta and Stravinsky’s The Rite of Spring.

-During our 40+ years of performing, we have been invited to play at royal events in Windsor Castle, joint concerts in our European Twin Towns and the firework spectacular at Maidenhead Carnival.
-We have also premiered music written by composers from our own ranks and from our European Twin Towns.
+During the past 50 years we have been invited to play at royal events in Windsor Castle, given joint concerts in our European Twin Towns, and a firework spectacular at Maidenhead Carnival.
+We have premièred music written by composers from our own ranks and from our European Twin Towns.

-An important part of our work is to encourage talented young soloists through our annual Young Musicians’ Competition.
-A winner in 2012 was Martin James Bartlett who went on to become the BBC Young Musician of 2014 and performed with us in the same year.
-All our competition winners are invited, if appropriate, to perform a concerto with us, and will often perform with us again as they complete their musical training.
+An important part of our work is to encourage talented young soloists through our annual Young Musician Concerto Competition.
+A winner in 2012 was Martin James Bartlett who went on to win the BBC Young Musician of the Year Competition of 2014 and has performed with us a number of times since then.
+All our competition winners are invited to perform a concerto with us, and some perform with us again in later years.

 Read Leon’s page to find out about his work with young musicians.

-We thank WMSO President, Rt Hon Theresa May, MP for Maidenhead for her patronage and support.
+We thank our WMSO President, Rt Hon Lady Theresa May, MP for Maidenhead, for her patronage and support.